 In August, the site that straddles the Nottinghamshire – Derbyshire border was surveyed again to try and understand more about the barbastelle activity there.
 This was the site where the two adult male barbastelle had been caught, and subsequently sampled by Dr Orly Razgour, in 2016.
 Interestingly, a year on from Orly’s visit, one of these bats was recaptured in the same location.
 This recapture was apparent as a tiny scar remained on the wing membrane of this healthy-looking male bat, where the tissue sample had been taken.

-To conclude, the above findings have undoubtedly furthered our knowledge of the distribution and conservation status of the barbastelle in Nottinghamshire and the surrounding area, and the maps below provide a spatial context to this; the left-hand map shows the number of site records in the NBG database in early 2015, prior to the initiation of the NBP and the ELP, whereas the right-hand map shows the increased number of site records in the database now.
-These site records include detailed accounts of 33 different barbastelle captured on the NBP, all acquired since 2015.
+To conclude, the above findings have undoubtedly furthered our knowledge of the distribution and conservation status of the barbastelle in Nottinghamshire and the surrounding area, and the maps below provide a spatial context to this; the left-hand map shows the number of site records in the Nottinghamshire Bat Group (NBG) database in early 2015, prior to the initiation of the NBP, whereas the right-hand map shows the increased number of site records in the database at the end of 2017.
+These site records include detailed accounts of 33 different barbastelle captured on the NBP from 2015 to 2017.

-However, the NBP has also provided thousands of new bat detector records of non-target species for NBG, as well as 670 detailed records of non-target captured bats identified to species level.
-These records have provided an invaluable insight into the bat assemblages present at the sites surveyed most often, and has directly enabled NBG to nominate some of these as Local Wildlife Sites (LWS) for bats.
-In 2018, all of the records acquired on the NBP will also be mapped in detail on a ‘Bat Atlas’ for the county, to be produced as part of the report for the overarching ELP.
+However, the NBP has also provided thousands of new bat detector records of non-target species for local bat groups, as well as 670 detailed records of non-target captured bats identified to species level.
+These records have provided an invaluable insight into the bat assemblages present at the sites surveyed most often, and has directly enabled the nomination of some of these as Local Wildlife Sites (LWS) for bats.
+In 2018, all of the records acquired on the NBP were also mapped in detail on a ‘Bat Atlas’ for Nottinghamshire.

 JNCC (2018) website: http://jncc.defra.gov.uk/ProtectedSites/SACselection/species.asp?FeatureIntCode=S1308.